All Episodes

 Right.

-And I presume that we'll get more results as time goes on?
+And I presume that we'll get more results as time goes on.

-Unknowncountry.com, so you changed it all together?
+So you changed it altogether?

 I'm very happy with it.